ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 If we understand the connectivity in our community we can __plan targeted__ and __effective interventions__ to:

-- improve collaborations.
+- improve collaborations
-- improve information flow.
+- improve information flow
-- improve knowledge reuse.
+- improve knowledge reuse
-- effective knowledge (co)creation.
+- enhance knowledge (co)creation
-- effective knowledge transfer.
+- enhance knowledge transfer

 ## Social Network Analysis